Certora/Documentation/docs/user-guide/timeouts/index.md

 ### Memory and Storage in Inline Assembly

 % In particular sload/mload/sstore/mstore.

 % Shows through storage/memory analysis failures ("Global Problems" pane).

+% Q: could we have "background" boxes or so -- indicating information that helps with a deeper understanding, but does only indirectly relate to using the tool

 Background: The Certora Prover works on EVM bytecode as its input.
 To the bytecode, the address space of both Storage and Memory are flat number lines.